-In (CR), the process $(X_n)$ in discrete time corresponds to the Cramér process Y. Replacing integer time n by continuous time t in (CR), defines a process $X = (X_t)$ in continuous time, interpolating $(X_n)$ at integer times.
-This $(X_t)$ is very smooth: it is a random entire function of exponential type $\pi$ , by the Paley-Wiener theorem.
-This is an instance of the sampling theorem: under suitable conditions, we can recover a continuous-time signal from a discrete-time signal, sampled frequently enough (at at least the Nyquist rate).
+In (SR), we can take time t discrete (w.l.o.g. integer, n) or continuous.
+Using (SR) and Y, we can recover the continuous-time process from the discrete-time process.
+This is the situation of the sampling theorem: under suitable conditions, we can recover a continuous-time signal from a discrete-time signal, sampled frequently enough (at at least the Nyquist rate).
 The Nyquist rate is attained here (rate 1: integers 1 apart, circle has length $2\pi$ ).